 - Finding out if any pupils you are supervising have medical conditions that could be aggravated whilst playing or training.

 - Keeping a written record any time a person is injured in your care, along with the details of any treatment provided.
-Report the incident immediately to the Club CPO or SO (or County CPO or SO) with a copy to the Club/ County Secretary

-- Promoting good sportsmanship by encouraging participants to be considerate of other athletes, officials, and club volunteers and by being modest in victory and gracious in defeat.
+- Promoting good sportsmanship by encouraging participants to be considerate of other athletes, officials,

 Avoiding poor practice means you must never: